Board and Staff

 What do you love about farming?
 Lisa loves the smell and feel of good soil – you know intuitively that it holds things that are good for you.
 Lisa also delights in the point in the summer where the separation of dirt and your pores is non-existent and your friends compliment you on your “tan.”

-Lisa Millette originally hails from Massachusetts but ventured down south to be a part of the 2012-2013 Allegheny Mountain School (AMS) cohort.
-Up at the AMS farm site last summer, Lisa enjoyed expanding her agricultural knowledge and getting better acquainted with the outdoor Virginia and West Virginia wild.
+Born and raised in Central Massachusetts, Lisa Millette became passionate about ecological farming while working for the UMass Extension Farm.
+Following her passion, Lisa ventured down south to be a part of the 2012-2013 Allegheny Mountain School (AMS) cohort.
 Previously, Lisa worked for a small non-profit in Central Massachusetts installing raised bed gardens for residents.
-She is excited to immerse herself in the work and community of Project Grows.
-Lisa received a BS from the University of Massachusetts in 2010 through the Bachelor’s Degree of Individual Concentration program.
+She thrives working (and often singing) in the garden alongside the youth and community of Project GROWS.
+Lisa received a BS from the University of Massachusetts in 2010 through the Bachelor’s Degree of Individual Concentration program and Permaculture Design Certification from the Shenandoah Permaculture Institute in 2013.
 In her spare time, you can find Lisa riding her bicycle and/or drinking a chai latte.
 Also, come join her pop-up yoga classes at the Project GROWS Farm!

 Erin Botkin (Valley Community Services Board) – Media and outreach, fiscal agent liaison

 Laura Bon Cash (Augusta Health) – Farm committee

 Pat Caulkins (Boys and Girls Club) – Chair, education and outreach committee

 Lisa Dunn (Valley Social Services) – Treasurer, executive committee

 Steve Grande (Mary Baldwin College) – Media and outreach